The Practice of Wakefulness

 One cannot attain liberation by desiring a certain outcome, as this would be grasping and clinging.
 One has to let go of everything.
 Right Effort is putting all effort into building the right causes and conditions.
 Only when the right causes and conditions are in place and the volition or "power" from Right Intention is fully established, along with Right Mindfulness and Right Concentration, is one effortlessly propelled to liberation.

-Appropriate Attention and Wakefulness
+Wakefulness Appropriate Attention

 Wakefulness and Right Effort depend on appropriate attention.